martinkearn/Content/Demos/Machine Learning and Cognitive/Cognitive Services Demofest.md

 ### Handwritten Text (Computer Vision)

 * <http://aka.ms/CognitiveServices> > Vision > Computer Vision > Read handwritten text from images
-* Have someone hand write some pre-prepared sentences on paper
+* Have someone hand write some pre-prepared sentences on paper OR use the `Handwriting.jpg`
 * Photograph with webcam
 * Upload
 * Explore results